udacity/create-your-own-adventure/english/magic-device/magic-device.md

-It is then when you realise that such thing has to contain some magic, so you don't think it twice and grab it inmediatelly.
+It is then when you realise that such thing has to contain some magic, so you don't think twice and grab it immediatelly.

-Then, all at the sudden
+Then, all of the sudden